How to find grants for college

 What is the most common college grant?

 Pell Grants are one of the most common college grants.
 They're available from the Department of Education and they're awarded based on exceptional financial need.
-Enough funding is provided so all eligible students who qualify will be able to receive Pell Grant funding.
+Enough funding is provided so all eligible college students who qualify will be able to receive Pell Grant funding.
 Students can receive up to $7,395 in Pell Grant funds for the 2024-25 school year.

 What other grant options are there besides the Pell Grant?